keneji404/Twitter-Vault/README.md

   - Import JSON/JSONL using 3rd party bookmark exporters.
   - Export to JSON (Backup), JSONL, or CSV (Spreadsheet).
   - Soft delete unwanted items.
+  - Download a zip copy of saved bookmarks from a specific profile.

 ---